-Send one anytime you need to reach the entire club membership, such as official announcements and reminders, notice of a member who is hospitalized, invitation to the opening of a photo exhibit by NBCC members, or any urgent message.
+You may send a GordieGram anytime you need to reach the entire club membership for such messages as official announcements and reminders of club activities, notice of a member who is hospitalized, invitation to the opening of a photo exhibit by NBCC members, or any urgent message.

 If you have photographic items for sale, a (one-time) offer can be broadcast.